flownative/flow-resourceproxy/README.md

 ## Description

-This [Flow](https://flow.neos.io) allows to transparently import resource data from other systems  into Flow.
+This [Flow](https://flow.neos.io) package allows to transparently import resource data from other systems  into Flow.
 It does this by providing an implementation that tries to fetch  missing resources from a remote source.
 When a resource can be fetched, it is "imported" and available as usual, otherwise the system behaves as usual when a resource is missing.

 Because [Neos CMS](https://www.neos.io) is using Flow's resource management under